MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTenantUpdateTimeWindow.md

 ```

 ## DESCRIPTION
-Tenant update time windows are created, retrieved, modified, and deleted by the CsTenantUpdateTimeWindow cmdlet group (New, Get, Set, and Remove).
+Tenant update time windows are created, retrieved, modified and deleted by the CsTenantUpdateTimeWindow cmdlet group (New, Get, Set and Remove).
-The tenant update time windows can be reviewed in your hybrid configuration by using the Get-CsTenantHybridConfiguration cmdlet.
+The tenant update time windows can be reviewed in your hybrid configuration by using the `Get-CsTenantHybridConfiguration` cmdlet.
 However, you can't create or modify tenant update time windows through the CsTenantHybridConfiguration cmdlets.
 You must use the CsTenantUpdateTimeWindow cmdlets to manage tenant update time windows.

 To return a list of all the Role-Based Access Control (RBAC) roles a cmdlet has been assigned, run the following command:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -Match "\<CmdletName\>"}
+`Get-CsAdminRole | Where-Object {$_.Cmdlets -Match "\<CmdletName\>"}`

 ## EXAMPLES

-### -------------------------- Example 1 -------------------------- (Skype for Business Online)
+### -------------------------- Example 1 --------------------------
 ```
+Remove-CsTenantUpdateTimeWindow -Identity "AlwaysOn"
 ```

 This example removes the tenant update time window.

-Remove-CsTenantUpdateTimeWindow -Identity "AlwaysOn"

 ## PARAMETERS